inside.ewu.edu

 Pre-requisites: admission to the graduate program in school psychology or permission of instructor.

-This course examines the theory, assessment and application of different types of psychoeducational groups for children and adolescents in school and agency settings.
-In addition to didactic learning, students will be required to participate and lead a psychoeducational group.
+Examines the theory, assessment, and application of different types of psychoeducational groups for children and adolescents in school and agency settings.
+In addition to didactic learning, students are required to participate and lead a psychoeducational group.

 PSYC 532.
 RESEARCH & PROGRAM EVALUATION.
 4 Credits.